-All studies have been done concerning with mechanical behaviors of Jute- Epoxy composite.
-But no study has been conducted on the influence of fiber orientation and cross-ply arrangement on the mechanical performances of Jute-Epoxy composite to investigate the influence of fiber orientation on Modulus of Elasticity.
-In this study tensile test has been conducted on jute fiber-epoxy resin composite with 30% fiber mass fraction in symmetric cross-ply arrangement $(0^{\circ}/90^{\circ}/0^{\circ})$ in order to investigate the tensile properties in Longitudinal and Transverse Direction.
+All studies have been done concerning the mechanical behaviors of jute-epoxy composite.
+But no study has been conducted on the influence of fiber orientation and cross-ply arrangement on the mechanical performances of jute-epoxy composite to investigate the influence of fiber orientation on modulus of elasticity.

+In this study, a tensile test has been conducted on a jute fiber-epoxy resin composite with 30% fiber mass fraction in a symmetric cross-ply arrangement $(0^{\circ}/90^{\circ}/90^{\circ}/0^{\circ})$ in order to investigate the tensile properties in the longitudinal and transverse directions.

-2. Methodology
+2. MATERIALS AND METHODS

-2.1 Raw Materials
+2.1 Raw materials

 Jute fiber was used as the reinforcing material in this study.
-Initial length of Jute Fibre was 95-100cm.
+The initial length of jute fiber was 95-100 cm.
+White grade jute fiber was selected, which is shown in Fig. 1.

 Fig.1.
-Raw Jute Fibre (Type Corchorus capsularis.
+Raw jute fiber (type Corchorus capsularis).

-Commercial branded Epoxy LAPOX® B-11 was purchased from local source.
+Commercial-branded Epoxy LAPOX® B-11 was purchased from a local source.
 It is an unmodified liquid epoxy resin of medium viscosity.
-Appearance was clear pale-yellow liquid, Epoxy Value was mentioned 5.2 - 5.5 eq/kg, Hydrolysable chlorine was Max.
-400 ppm, Viscosity at 250C, 9000-12000 mPas, Epichlorohydrin content was Max.
+Appearance was a clear pale-yellow liquid; epoxy value was mentioned as 5.2 - 5.5 eq/kg; hydrolyzable chlorine was max.
+400 ppm; viscosity at 250°C was 9000 - 12000 mPas; and epichlorohydrin content was max.
 10 ppm.
-Commercial HARDENER K-6 was used as Triethylene Tetramine which is a low viscosity room temperature curing aliphatic amine curing agent.
-Its properties are visual appearance: Pale Yellow liquid Refractive index at 250C: 1.4940-1.5000 Water content: 1% max.
-Shear strength on A1 alloy lap joint (In combination with Lapox C 51): 1.4 Kgmm2 min.
+Commercial hardener K-6 was used as Triethylene Tetramine, which is a low-viscosity room-temperature curing aliphatic amine curing agent.
+Its properties are visual appearance: Pale yellow liquid Refractive index at 250C: 1.4940-1.5000 Water content: 1% max.
+Shear strength on A1 alloy lap joint (in combination with Lapox C 51): 1.4 kgmm/min.
+The epoxy and hardener container are shown in Fig. 2.